Sam Edwards: Early years

-On July 28, 2004, Edwards died of a heart attack in Durango, Colorado.

 Career

 Radio

 Edwards worked on a variety of radio programs.
 He co-starred in the comedy The First Hundred Years on ABC in 1949 and landed a starring role playing Dexter Franklin opposite Janet Waldo in the long-running Meet Corliss Archer series.
 He also had recurring or cast member roles in radio on Crime Classics, Dr. Paul; Father Knows Best, Guiding Light, Fort Laramie; Gunsmoke; Dragnet; Suspense; Escape; This Is Your FBI; The Six Shooter; Yours Truly, Johnny Dollar, and Tales of the Texas Rangers.

 Film

 Edwards' first major screen role was as Chuck Ramsey in the movie serial version of Captain Midnight (1942).
 From 1949 to 1981, he made several film appearances, with significant roles in Twelve O'Clock High (1949), Operation Pacific (1951), Gangbusters (1954), and supporting roles in The Beatniks (1960) and Suppose They Gave A War and Nobody Came (1969).
 He was also seen in The Absent-Minded Professor (1961), Hello, Dolly!
 (1969) and The Postman Always Rings Twice (1981).

 Edwards was also often heard behind animated characters both on film and records.
 In 1942, he voiced the adult Thumper in the animated classic Bambi.
 Later work for Disney was largely on LP Records, including the voices of the Cowardly Lion and Tin Woodman on their Oz series, and as Tigger, Owl, and the Heffalumps on the Winnie the Pooh records.
 He voiced the title character of Rod Rocket in an early 1960s educational series, and did some episodes of the cult classic Jonny Quest.
 His last work for Disney was as Ollie Owl opposite singer Burl Ives as Sam the Eagle on their long-running America Sings attraction at Disneyland.
 There were numerous TV and radio commercials as well, both in front of and behind the camera.